SENG330/course/lectures/6-DDD.md

 * Entity
 	* things with persistence (e.g. Customer)
 	* things with unique identifiers
+	* not everything should be an entity

+*Aside: what is a "firm"?*

+---
-* Value
+# Value Object
-	* transient and easy to create/discard (e.g. Points)
+* transient and easy to create/discard (e.g. Points, ints)
-	* low-cost for memory etc.
+* low-cost for memory, enables optimizations
+* one instance with many references
 * for most cases, immutable (create another one)
+* often used as attributes of Entities

+*Aside: what is an "address"?*

+---

-* Service
+# Service Objects
-	* 'verbs' which don't belong to any objects
+* domain 'verbs' which don't belong to any objects
-	* important behaviour
+* important behaviour often at the infrastructure layer
 * stateless/functional (e.g. "retrieve X")

+Transfer funds vs. save to Excel

+---
+# Object Relationships
+What do the lines mean?
+An association between two boxes in the model must be realized in the software.
+* But how you implement that is up to you and depends on different factors (object reference, database call, collection vs. single).
+* Our domain model should clarify
+	* directionality
+	* cardinality

 ---

 # OO in different flavours
 ![](img/rect-java.png) ![](img/rect-py.png) ![](img/rect-clos.png)
 ---